Asqatasun/Asqatasun/docs/userdoc-assisted-audit.md

 ![](Images/screenshot_20150310_TANAGURU_ASSISTED_AUDIT_step_E_Results_Passed_added.png)

-You can also note the apparition of the score (see [Tanaguru Accessibility metric](userdoc-accessibility-metrics.md) for the detail of the formula).
+You can also note the apparition of the score (see [Asqatasun Accessibility metric](userdoc-accessibility-metrics.md) for the detail of the formula).

 ## 4. Add human results